 Everybody loves music.
-Playing some tunes in your workplace can help create a nice working environment for your staff or help set the mood for your customers while shopping, dining or working out.
+Playing some tunes in your workplace can help create a positive working environment for your staff or help set the mood for your customers while shopping, dining or working out.

 But did you know that if you play music in your business you’re required to have a licence or you may be at risk of breaking copyright laws?

-Many business owners don’t realise that playing the radio, listening to a CD or streaming digital music in the workplace comes with some legal obligations under the Copyright Act 1968.
+Many business owners don’t realise that playing music comes with legal obligations under the Copyright Act 1968.
+This includes:

-If you’re found to be playing music without a licence you can be issued with cease and desist notice or be required to pay outstanding licensing costs.
+If you’re caught you can be issued with cease and desist notice or be required to pay outstanding licensing costs.

-For more information on music licences and prices visit:
+For more information on music licences and prices visit the OneMusic Australia website.